 Their recruitment website has details of the various qualities they look for in their employees, so it’s well worth checking out before applying for a role there.
 There is a section for hints and tips on applying for jobs which contain advice on their recruitment process, including recommendations on how to complete the application form, information about their interview process and ideas on what they are looking for from a successful applicant.
-You may also find our contractor careers centre useful, with information and advice on writing your CV, interview tips and negotiating your best contract rate.
+You may also find our contractor careers centre useful, with information and advice on writing your CV and our top interview tips.

 For contractors looking for work in the automotive industry, there are a number of recruiters such as Inautomotive and CE Automotive Ltd who specialise in placing candidates into roles within a range of different disciplines within the industry.